-South Carolina residents who contribute to the state's 529 Plan receive an "unlimited" state income tax deduction.
-Yes, you read that correctly--unlimited.
-All this means is that South Carolina taxpayers can deduct any amount they contribute to an SC 529 plan, as long as they have income to deduct.
+South Carolina residents who contribute to the state's 529 plan receive an unlimited state income tax deduction.
+This means that South Carolina taxpayers can deduct any amount they contribute to an SC 529 plan, as long as they have the income to deduct.

-The unlimited feature is not the only reason South Carolina's college savings plan stands out.
-Another feature that makes it distinct is its April 15 contribution deadline for the previous year.
-This cutoff point is not found in most other states' college savings plans.
-Instead, states typically require contributions to be made to 529 plans by Dec.
-31 to qualify for the deduction.
+This unlimited feature is not the only reason South Carolina's 529 plan stands out from plans offered elsewhere: it also has a contribution deadline of April 15 for the previous year, which is a rare cutoff point among state-sponsored college savings plans.
+Most states require that contributions made to 529 plans be complete by December 31 in order to qualify for a state tax deduction.

-Considering that the top South Carolina income tax rate is 7.00 percent, each $1,000 contributed can save a taxpayer up to $70 at tax time.
+The top South Carolina income tax rate is 7%, meaning that for each $1,000 contributed to the state-sponsored 529 plan can save a taxpayer up to $70 when filing their tax return.

-South Carolina does not currently offer a tax deduction to residents contributing to out-of-state plans or other types of college savings accounts such as a Coverdell Education Savings Account (ESA) or UTMA Custodial Account.
+South Carolina does not currently offer a tax deduction to residents contributing to out-of-state plans or other types of college savings accounts, such as a Coverdell Education Savings Account (ESA) or a UTMA Custodial Account.

 How to Claim the Tax Deduction

-Residents can claim the South Carolina 529 plan tax deduction on line 43 of their South Carolina SC 1040 Form.
-The South Carolina 529 College Savings Plan is an "above the line" income adjustment.
-This means residents can claim it even if they do not itemize their other deductions (opting for the standard deduction).
+The South Carolina 529 plan is an "above the line" income adjustment.
+This means residents can claim it even if they don't itemize their other deductions, opting for the standard deduction instead.
 The state of New York's college savings plan is similar in this regard.
-In addition, there is no income phaseout on the South Carolina 529 plan tax deduction.
+In addition, there is no income phase-out on the South Carolina 529 plan tax deduction.